Cover of Ward of the Sun King

 *

 I was especially pleased when in 1990 I was asked to participate in a "History: Fact and Fiction" program because it suggested that there was new interest in the relationship between past and future.
 During the early seventies, when I was writing for young people, my mother, MIldred Allen Butler [Engdahl], was also writing for them.
 I wrote about the future, whereas she wrote about the past.
 We thought this was an interesting combination, and we attended some meetings together where we tried to focus on it.
 But at that time, it was felt that most young people didn't care about history.
 It reached the point where my mother could no longer get her books published because history wasn't popular.
 Aside from her personal disappointment, she was sad that so few seemed to see history's relevance.
-I was, too--I even turned one of her stories into a time travel story for an anthology I edited, hoping it might make the connection plain.
+I was, too--I even turned one of her stories into a time travel story for an anthology I edited, ("Timescape" in Anywhere, Anywhen) hoping it might make the connection plain.
 But we concluded that on the whole, it was a losing battle.

 So I was really delighted when I discovered that interest in history was reviving among young people, and I wished my mother were alive to see it.
 Also, I was glad that there was enough awareness of connections between eras for someone who writes about the future to have been invited to join a history panel.
 Too often before, I'd encountered the view that the past is dead, gone and irrelevant to real life--in the late 70s, a brilliant young friend of mine felt that way, and I wasn't able to argue him out of it.
 His interest was focused on the future, and he believed that's all that matters to younger generations.
 Yet everything we know about life is based on past experience.
 When we speculate about the future, we do so only in the light of the past.
 We can be sure there'll be many changes, but it's not possible to guess changes without knowledge of how things have changed before.
+Today, young people have little difficulty thinking of the universe as having a vast space dimension.
+Paradoxically, however, modern teenagers' conception of time has narrowed as their view of space has widened.
+Unlike earlier generations who were taught world history, they know nothing of the past, except perhaps that of their own geographical region.
+Yet the time dimension extends both ways, and I think any book about our place in the universe is incomplete if it fails to acknowledge this.
+It's impossible to believe in future progress without being aware of past progress; maybe that's why so many people have lost faith in the future these days.

 In my own work, I try to show my readers not only that our planet is just one among many worlds, but also that our age is just one among many successive eras.
 Furthermore, it is not the first era to have had problems, and it will not be the last.
 I have little sympathy for futurists who claim we're creating worse problems for ourselves with technological advances, much less for those who pronounce us on the verge of inevitable doom.
 On the other hand, I am not a utopian.
 Problems are part of life; as we solve them, more advanced ones appear and are solved in turn.
 This is as true on the cultural level as on the individual one, and it's something I think fiction ought to show.